 - Italian Pinwheels.
 Use salami and spinach (for some veggies).
 Take it further with diced black olives and cilantro.
 You could even offer ranch dressing for dipping.

 - Protein Swaps.
 Other than ham, you could try chicken (with this Crock Pot Shredded Chicken recipe), bacon, turkey, or even roast beef.
 So many pinwheel sandwich options!

 - Cranberry Baked Brie Puff Pastry Bites

 If you haven’t tried these scrumptious little ham and cheese pinwheels, I suggest whipping up a batch for you and your friends or family ASAP!
 I promise they won’t last long.

 Ham and Cheese Pinwheels

-- 12 thin slices of good-quality deli ham (about 10 ounces)
+- 12 slices thinly-sliced, good-quality deli ham about 10 ounces

 - Lay a large piece of plastic wrap on your counter (I pressed two long sheets together at the edges to create a single larger sheet).
 Unfold the first sheet of puff pastry in the center of the plastic, then roll it into a 10×12-inch rectangle.
 Spread with 1 1/2 tablespoons mustard, leaving a 1/2-inch border on all sides.
 Lay 6 ham slices on top, overlapping as needed.
 Sprinkle with 1 cup cheese.